Netflix/OpenVPCal/README.md

   <tr>
    <td><code>Cons</code>
    </td>
-   <td>It require to shoot additional plates without the lens and its prone to more errors
+   <td>It requires shooting additional plates without the lens, and it's prone to more errors
    </td>
   </tr>
 </table>